Tianxiang-C/ctx/content/en/slides/23-02-13-pre-slides/index.md

 ---
 ### the research has been cited by...
-- Chan & Tam, 2021.
+- Chan & Tam (2021).
 Do people's assumptions about the social world matter?
 The effects of social axioms on environmental attitude and efficacy beliefs. *Journal of Environmental Psychology*.
   - Implication: Longitudinal studies have shown that social axioms exhibited a moderate to strong stability over a one-year period (Li, Tong, Tao, Zhang, & Wu, 2020).
 ---
-### Chan & Tam, 2021
+### Chan & Tam (2021)
 - Purpose of the citation
   - To emphasize the stability of social axioms by nature, and changing them take effort and time
 - The relative impact